- Our Firm

 On the other end of the pH spectrum are acids.
 Acids have a low pH.
 They usually do most of their damage to the very front of the eye.
 A very common acid eye burn is when a car battery explodes and battery acid sprays into a person’s eyes.
 Some 0f the acids that are known to cause pain and damage to the eyes include sulfuric acid, sulfurous acid, hydrochloric acid, and nitric acid.
 In some cases, acid chemical eye injuries can be flushed out rather effectively.
 Irritants are chemicals with a neutral pH (not basic or acidic) and include such products as pepper spray.

 As stated earlier, the eyes are designed to do their best to keep objects out of them.
 In the case of most physical trauma to the eyes, our natural protections do not have a chance.
 The following is a list of possible physical causes for eye injuries: car accidents, motorcycle accidents, bicycle accidents, truck accidents, pedestrian accidents, skateboarding injuries, construction accidents, crosswalk accidents, flying pieces or shards of metal, glass, wood, or brick, sports injuries like badminton eye injury, baseball/softball eye injury, football eye injury, hockey eye injury, tennis eye injury, boxing eye injury, soccer eye injury, racquetball eye injury, wrestling eye injury, basketball eye injury, lacrosse eye injury, or ice skating eye injury, defective products, work injury, violence, fistfights, firecracker accidents, BB gun accidents, fingernail eye scratches, paper eye scratches, and tripping and falling.
-The damage caused by many of the above injuries range from scratches on the eye to an object being stuck in the eye.
+The damage caused by many of the above injuries ranges from scratches on the eye to an object being stuck in the eye.

-Hot liquids, diseases, corrosive fumes, dust, laser beams, welding flashes, and molten metal are more examples of causes for eye injuries.
+Hot liquids, diseases, corrosive fumes, dust, laser beams, welding flashes, and molten metal are more examples of causes of eye injuries.
 For the best possible chance of recovery, it is important to call a doctor immediately after an injury to the eyes.